-Members of this committee bring experience in fields as diverse as management consultancy, financial management, human resource management, and senior executive experience in diverse industries.
+Members of this committee bring experience in fields as diverse as management consultancy, financial management, audit, human resource management, governance, risk management and senior executive experience in diverse industries.
 All three committee members hold graduate qualifications and there is considerable experience in company directorship.

-S Nolis
+Chair S Nolis